wolf-whitz/PyrenzAI/SECURITY.md

 You can help make this project more secure by:

 - **Submitting Patches**: Found something?
 Fix it, fam.
 Submit a pull request or report the problem.
-- **Reporting Bugs**: If you find something sketchy, we’ll appreciate a heads-up.
-Better safe than sorry!
+- **Reporting Bugs**: If you find something sketchy, we’ll appreciate a heads-up!

-## License
+### © 2025 Pyrenz AI.
+All rights reserved.
+Under the GPL 3.0 License

-This project is licensed under the [GNU General Public License v3.0 License](LICENSE), so feel free to check the terms and conditions for contributing.
+All changes must comply with our Terms of Service and Privacy Policy.
+You must also agree to keep the app's source code public.